Chester Himes: Works

 Himes's novels encompassed many genres including the crime novel/mystery and political polemics, exploring racism in the United States.

 Chester Himes wrote about African Americans in general, especially in two books that are concerned with labor relations and African-American workplace issues.
 If He Hollers Let Him Go—which contains many autobiographical elements—is about a black shipyard worker in Los Angeles during World War II struggling against racism, as well as his own violent reactions to racism.
 Lonely Crusade is a longer work that examines some of the same issues.

 Cast the First Stone (1952) is based on Himes's experiences in prison.
 It was Himes's first novel but was not published until about ten years after it was written.
 One reason may have been Himes's unusually candid treatment – for that time – of a homosexual relationship.
 Originally written in the third person, it was rewritten in the first person in a more "hard-boiled" style.
 Yesterday Will Make You Cry (1993), published after Himes's death, restored the original manuscript.
 The restored 1998 edition includes a 1997 introduction by filmmaker and writer Melvin Van Peebles.

 Himes also wrote a series of Harlem Detective novels featuring Coffin Ed Johnson and Gravedigger Jones, New York City police detectives in Harlem.
 The novels feature a mordant emotional timbre and a fatalistic approach to street situations.
 Funeral homes are often part of the story, and funeral director H. Exodus Clay is a recurring character in these books.

 The titles of the series include A Rage in Harlem, The Real Cool Killers, The Crazy Kill, All Shot Up, The Big Gold Dream, The Heat's On, Cotton Comes to Harlem, and Blind Man with a Pistol; all written between 1957 and 1969.
 The final entry in the series was to be Plan B, published posthumously in 1983.

 Cotton Comes to Harlem was made into a movie in 1970, which was set in that time period, rather than the earlier period of the original book.
 A sequel, Come Back, Charleston Blue, based upon The Heat's On, was released in 1972.
 For Love of Imabelle was made into a film under the title A Rage in Harlem in 1991.
 In the 1980s, British publisher Allison and Busby reprinted several of the Harlem detective novels in editions that featured paintings by Edward Burra on the covers.

 In May 2011, and again in 2020 Penguin Modern Classics in London republished five of Himes's detective novels from the Harlem Cycle.
-The literary estate is overseen by Chester and Lesley's "niece" Sarah Pirozek (daughter of Lesley's best and oldest friend).
+The literary estate is overseen by Sarah Pirozek, daughter of Lesley's best and oldest friend.